 Garam Masala Recipe – see just how easy it is to make your own Garam Masala spice blend.
 Garam Masala is found in many Indian dishes and is a wonderful spice to add to many recipes, including those with chicken or fish.

-(This Garam Masala article was previously posted on ZagLeft.
+(This Garam Masala article was previously posted.
 Since Garam Masala is such a wonderful Indian spice to keep on hand to use in various Indian recipes as well as a spice I love to sprinkle over chicken and fish, I decided to update the post and pictures.)

 Garam Masala is a spice blend found in many Indian dishes.
 In English, the name literally means “hot or warm spices”.